Foreign trade of India

-History

-Even before independence, the Government of India maintained semi-autonomous diplomatic relations.
-It had colonies (such as the Aden Settlement), who sent and received full missions, and was a founding member of both the League of Nations and the United Nations.
-After India gained independence from the United Kingdom in 1947, it soon joined the Commonwealth of Nations and strongly supported independence movements in other colonies, like the Indonesian National Revolution.
-The partition and various territorial disputes, particularly that over Kashmir, would strain its relations with Pakistan for years to come.
-During the Cold War, India adopted a foreign policy of non-alignment policy itself with any major power bloc.
-However, India developed close ties with the Soviet Union and received extensive military support from it.

-Around 100CE
+Historical background

-The Periplus of the Erythraean Sea is a document written by an anonymous sailor from Alexandria around 100 CE, describing trade between countries, including India.
+India's trading history stretches back two millennia: the Periplus of the Erythraean Sea documents trade between India and the Mediterranean world.
+The Periplus was written by an anonymous sailor from Alexandria around 100 CE, and describes trade between countries, including India.
+European trade with India historically took place through the Silk Route, but intensified following Vasco da Gama's 1498 landing at Calicut.
+The Portuguese, Dutch, French, and British trading companies competed for access to Indian spices, textiles, and other goods for over three centuries following the discovery of a sea route to India.

-Around 1500

-In 1498, Portuguese explorer Vasco da Gama landed in Calicut (modern day Kozhikode in Kerala), and was the first European to ever sail to India.
-The tremendous profit made during this trip made the Portuguese eager for more trade with India and attracted other European navigators and tradesmen.

-Pedro Álvares Cabral left for India in 1501 and established Portuguese trading posts in Calicut and Cochin (modern day Kochi), returning to Portugal in 1501 with pepper, ginger, cinnamon, cardamom, nutmeg, mace, and cloves.
+In 1498, Portuguese explorer Vasco da Gama landed in Calicut (modern-day Kozhikode in Kerala), and was the first European to ever sail to India.
+The profit made during this trip made the Portuguese eager to trade more with India and attracted other European navigators and tradesmen.
+Pedro Álvares Cabral left for India in 1501 and established Portuguese trading posts in Calicut and Cochin (modern-day Kochi), returning to Portugal in 1501 with pepper, ginger, cinnamon, cardamom, nutmeg, mace, and cloves.
 The profits made from this trip were substantial.

+Until independence, the Government of India maintained semi-autonomous diplomatic relations.
+It had colonies (such as the Aden Settlement), which sent and received full missions, and was a founding member of both the League of Nations and the United Nations.
+After India gained independence from the United Kingdom in 1947, it soon joined the Commonwealth of Nations and strongly supported independence movements in other colonies.
+During the Cold War, India adopted a foreign policy of non-alignment, but developed close ties with the Soviet Union.

 1991 economic reform

-Prior to the 1991 economic liberalisation, India was a closed economy due to the average tariffs exceeding 200 percent and the extensive quantitative restrictions on imports.
-Foreign investment was strictly restricted to only allow Indian ownership of businesses.
-Since the liberalisation, India's economy has improved mainly due to increased foreign trade.
+Before the 1991 economic liberalisation, India was largely a closed economy.
+Average tariffs exceeded 200 percent, and extensive quantitative restrictions on imports were imposed as part of the government's agenda to follow a 'socialist pattern of society' following the Avadi resolution of Indian National Congress in 1955.
+The country had a restrictive import policy from the late 1950s onwards.
+Foreign investment was restricted to allow only Indian ownership of businesses; import of any commodity required licencing and approval from the government.
+A World Bank report in 2025 noted that India was less open to trade in 2025, compared to the previous decade.

+Since liberalisation, India's economy has improved mainly due to increased foreign trade.
 Reforms in India in the 1990s and 2000s aimed to increase international competitiveness in various sectors, including auto components, telecommunications, software, pharmaceuticals, biotechnology, research and development, and professional services.
-These reforms included reducing import tariffs, deregulating markets, and lowering taxes, which led to an increase in foreign investment and high economic growth.
-From 1992 to 2005, foreign investment increased by 316.9%, and India's GDP grew from $266 billion in 1991 to $2.3 trillion in 2018.
+These reforms included reducing import tariffs, deregulating markets, and lowering taxes, which led to increased foreign investment and high economic growth.
+From 1992 to 2005, foreign investment increased by 316.9%, and India's GDP grew from $266 billion in 1991 to $3.96 trillion in 2025.
+However, India's share in global merchandise trade is less than 3 percent, while service exports are over 10% of its GDP in 2025.